Charles Webster Leadbeater: Australia and The Science of the Sacraments

-Leadbeater moved to Sydney in 1915.
+In 1915 Leadbeater moved to Sydney, where he laid the foundation-stone of the Theosophical Hall, "King's Hall" on Hunter Street.
 He was responsible for the construction of the Star Amphitheatre at Balmoral Beach in 1924.
 While in Australia he became acquainted with J. I. Wedgwood, a Theosophist and bishop in the Liberal Catholic Church who initiated him into Co-Masonry in 1915 and later consecrated him as a bishop of the Liberal Catholic Church in 1916.

 Public interest in Theosophy in Australia and New Zealand increased greatly as a result of Leadbeater's presence there and Sydney became comparable to Adyar as a centre of Theosophical activity.

 In 1922, the Theosophical Society began renting a mansion known as The Manor in the Sydney suburb of Mosman.
 Leadbeater took up residence there as the director of a community of Theosophists.
 The Manor became a major site and was regarded as "the greatest of occult forcing houses".
 There he accepted young women students.
 They included Clara Codd, future President of the Theosophical Society in America, clairvoyant Dora van Gelder, another future President of the Theosophical Society in America who during the 1970s also worked with Delores Krieger to develop the technique of Therapeutic touch, and Mary Lutyens, who would later write an authorized Krishnamurti biography.
 Lutyens stayed there in 1925, while Krishnamurti and his brother Nitya stayed at another house nearby.
 The Manor became one of three major Theosophical Society sites, the others being at Adyar and the Netherlands.
 The Theosophical Society bought The Manor in 1925 and during 1951 created The Manor Foundation Ltd, to own and administer the house, which is still used by the Society.

 It was also during his stay in Australia that Leadbeater became the Presiding Bishop of the Liberal Catholic Church and co-wrote the liturgy book for the church which is still in use today.
 The work represents an adaptation of the Roman Catholic liturgy of his time, for which Leadbeater sought to remove what he regarded as undesirable elements, such as (in his view) the blatant anthropomorphisms and expressions of the fear and wrath of God, which he regarded "as derogatory alike to the idea of a loving Father and to the men He has created in His own image."

 "If Christians", he wrote, "had been content to take what Christ taught of the Father in heaven, they would never have saddled themselves with the jealous, angry, bloodthirsty Jehovah of Ezra, Nehemiah and the others – a god that needs propitiating and to whose 'mercy' constant appeals must be made."

-Thus the Credo of the Liberal Catholic Church liturgy written by Leadbeater reads:
+Thus the Credo of the Liberal Catholic Church liturgy for the shorter form of Holy Eucharist written by Leadbeater reads: